Timeseries

 univariate_values(copy=True, sample=0)[source]

-Return a 1-D Numpy array of shape (time,), containing this univariate series’ values for one sample.
+Return a 1-D Numpy array of shape (time,) containing the univariate series’ values for one sample.

 Parameters